 Today's (July 7) terrorist bombings in London have forced the cancellation or postponement of a number of concerts in the city.
-They include Sum 41's show at Astoria, the Prodigy at London Carling Bri
+Among the acts that have been affected are R.E.M., Queen + Paul Rodgers,

 Today's (July 7) terrorist bombings in London have forced the cancellation or postponement of a number of concerts in the city.
 They include Sum 41's show at Astoria, the Prodigy at London Carling Brixton, Nate James at Shepherd's Bush Empire and El Presidente at the Underbelly.